Aubergine with the works

 Herb oil

-• 15 g fresh coriander (or flat-leaf parsley, if you prefer)
+• 15 g coriander (cilantro), or flat-leaf parsley

 • ½ green chili, deseeded if you like